-Among these is Mt.
-Polis, the main hiking destination in Bauko.
+Mt.
+Polis is among the most visited tourist spots in Bauko.
 This is not to be mistaken with another mountain between Ifugao and Mountain Province which also bears the same name.
 Mt.
 Polis in Bauko is characterized by rugged slopes and patches of pine forests.

-Bauko is also home to the famed Mt.
-Data.
-This is actually a vast plateau.
+Mt.
+Data is a vast plateau that used to be entirely covered with vast and thriving mossy forests.
 Almost its entire summit, however, has been converted into vegetable gardens.
 The few remaining mossy forests feed creeks leading to waterfalls cascading on the slopes of Mt.
 Data.

-From the summit edge of Mt.
-Data, one could see both municipalities of Benguet and Mountain Province.
-Parts of Ilocos Sur can also be seen here including the mighty Abra River.
+From the peak of Mt Data, one could see both municipalities of Benguet and Mountain Province.
+Parts of Ilocos Sur can also be viewed here including the mighty Abra River.
 Hopefully, this mountain gets the protection it deserves especially that it’s a national park.

-Another site worth hiking for is Toktok Al-lan.
-This is actually a big boulder which sits on the slope of a pine-covered mountain.
-Legends say that Al-lan was a cruel giant.
+Toktok Allan is a big boulder that sits on the slope of a pine-covered mountain.
+Legends say that Allan was a cruel giant.
 Because of that, Kabunian (Igorot god) turned him into a rock.
 From a distance, the rock resembles the head of an ape.